 Maintaining Your Honey Extractor

-Extractors are designed to last for years and it will only be possible if you properly maintain your unit.
+Extractors are designed to last for years, and it will only be possible if you properly maintain your unit.
 Extractors should be cleaned before and after using them.
-Use dry cloth for wiping them device after cleaning.
+Use a dry cloth to wipe them device after cleaning.
 Protect the gearbox and bearings from being in contact with water.
 Additional lubrication is not required in the gearbox or gearbox shaft.
 Don’t grease or oil these parts of honey extractors.